Pro Bono Grant Funds

 We encourage you to let your imaginations run wild by asking questions like:

 - What does the most effective and efficient rehabilitation program look like?

 - How can we maximize every single dollar available?

 - How can we ensure we are providing the very best care for our entire population?

 We are here to help make those dreams and aspirations a possibility!

-Can someone help me with my application?
 Mentorship is available to aid in the pursuit of each applicant’s innovation.
-If you would like to be paired with a mentor, please email Ciara at email@example.com.
-Move Together hopes to build relationships, strengthen the pro bono community, and support each applicant, regardless of whether or not each applicant is able to be funded.
+If you would like to be paired with a mentor, please email us at firstname.lastname@example.org.
+We hope to build relationships, strengthen the pro bono community, and support each program regardless of whether or not the program is able to be funded.